 - 97. The Communications and Engagement Manager introduced report PR20/21-13 and reminded members of the report content. - 98.
-The Committee commented that: - It was important for SDNPA as a whole to understand why people do and don't connect with the offer of the National Park. - There was huge health and wellbeing value in people getting outside to have a walk in the fresh air, and social media could be a good way to encourage people to go further and find new places away from the hot spots. - The New Forest National Park had a good app and further consideration on the cost and advice around the development of SDNPA apps would be welcomed. - Positive feedback had been received on the Ranger social media activity over the summer. - 99.
-In response to questions officers clarified that: - 2-way communication was vital for success.
-Inward communication came from work with partners, residents and local communities in an array of different formats such as Citizens Panel, Farmers' Breakfasts etc. Much of the raw intelligence was not shared with members directly, though anonymised information could be provided if requested. - The measures of success used when looking at a social media campaign include the level of engagement as well as the numbers reached.

-- The campaign 'Your National Park' involved a champion for each of the ten Outcomes within the PMP.
+The Committee commented that: - It was important for SDNPA as a whole to understand why people do and don't connect with the offer of the National Park. - There was huge health and wellbeing value in people getting outside to have a walk in the fresh air and social media could be a good way to encourage people to go further and find new places which were not the hot spots. - The New Forest National Park had a good app and further consideration on the cost and advice around the development of SDNPA Apps would be welcomed. - Positive feedback had been received on the Ranger social media activity over the summer. - 99.
+In response to questions officers clarified that: - 2-way communication was vital for any communications success.
+Much intelligence gathering from inward communication came from work with partners, residents and local communities in an array of different formats such as citizens panel, Farmers' Breakfasts etc. Much of the raw intelligence was not shared with members directly as however anonymised information could be provided if requested. - The measure of success used when looking at a social media campaign was the level of engagement rather than the reach. - The campaign 'Your National Park' involved a champion for each of the priority areas within the PMP.
 The campaign had been temporarily paused due to Covid-19 but work would be beginning again.
-The creation of champions for different purposes added enormous value to campaigns. - There were 176 parishes within the SDNP boundary and work was beginning to create content for all parish magazines.
-The intention was that each publication contains an article from the SDNPA Chief Executive. - The Authority had a Social Media Policy with which all Officers of the Authority have to comply making it difficult to add much of a personal slant to the corporate messages.
-The Chief Executive had his own personal twitter account but clearly stated the opinions are all his own and not those of the Authority.

-100. RESOLVED: That the Committee resolved to

-- 1. Approve the strategic direction of SDNPA engagement activities to inform the work of the Communications and Engagement Team pending the development of the new Communications & Engagement Strategy. - 2.
+The creation of champions for different purposes added enormous value to campaigns.

+- There were 176 parishes within the SDNP boundary and work was beginning to capture data for all parish magazines within the park.
+The hope was that each publication could contain an article from the SDNPA Chief Executive. - The Authority had a Social Media Policy of which all Officers of the Authority have to comply with making it difficult to add personalities to the corporate messages.
+The Chief Executive had his own personal twitter account but clearly stated the opinions are all his own and not those of the Authority. - 100.
+RESOLVED: That the Committee resolved to - I. Approve the strategic direction of SDNPA engagement activities to inform the work of the Communications and Engagement Team pending the development of the new Communications & Engagement Strategy. - 2.
 Endorse SDNPA engagement activity with Parishes